adrien1212/software_architecture_blog/content/software_architecture/definitions.md

 [^1]: IEEE 1471-2000
 {{% /notice %}}

+{{% notice style="warning" title= "Grady Booch" icon=" " %}}
+Architecture represents the significant design _decisions_ that shape a system, where significant is measured by cost of change.
+{{% /notice %}}

 {{% notice style="warning" title= "Ralph Johnson" icon=" " %}}
 In most successful software projects, the expert developers working on that project have a shared understanding of the system design.
 This shared understanding is called “architecture.”
-This understanding includes how the system is divided into components and how the components interact through interfaces.
+This understanding includes _how the system is divided into components and how the components interact through interfaces_.
 These components are usually composed of smaller components, _but the architecture only includes the components and interfaces that are understood by all the developers_ . . .
 Architecture is about the important stuff.
 Whatever that is.. [^1]
 [^1]: [https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf](https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf)